phamcongthuy/challenge/_play/surf-bus-foundation.md

    1. Number and quality of informal spaces for play: Where do water lovers hang out between sessions, how come, what is happening there?
-Beach parking lots, pool decks, port hangarsâ€¦
+Beach parking lots, pool decks, port hangars…

    2. Number of parks with intergenerational play opportunities: pools and beaches provide open and creative play opportunities for all generations.
 Our program integrates entire families into various levels of "play" and we have a plan to encourage and measure family involvement.